ts-3156/ex-twitter/README.md

 ## Configuration

-You can pass configuration options as a block to `ExTwitter.new` just like `Twitter::REST::Client.new`.
+You can pass configuration options as a block to `TwitterWithAutoPagination::Client.new` just like `Twitter::REST::Client.new`.

 ```
-client = ExTwitter.new do |config|
+client = TwitterWithAutoPagination::Client.new do |config|
   config.consumer_key        = "YOUR_CONSUMER_KEY"
   config.consumer_secret     = "YOUR_CONSUMER_SECRET"
   config.access_token        = "YOUR_ACCESS_TOKEN"